JonathanReeve/jonreeve.com/Readme.md

-# Jonreeve.com, Made with Metalsmith
+# Jonreeve.com

 This is my personal website, jonreeve.com.

-I wrote it using [Metalsmith](http://metalsmith.io), Pug templates, Sass, and others.
+Rewritten in Haskell because I'm crazy.